criscan/LBPA_r/README.md

 Stock status for many medium- and small-scale fisheries is unknown due, for example, to a lack of catch data and the absence of scientific observer programs.
 However, length-frequency data are often available for such fisheries because they are the cheapest and easiest data to obtain.
 Various stock assessment methods have been developed that use length-frequency data and make equilibrium assumptions regarding both recruitment and fishing mortality.
 These assumptions raise questions regarding the reliability of the results, particularly when the method is applied to a single sample of length-frequency.
 We developed a Length-Based Pseudo-cohort Analysis (LBPA) model whose parameters can be estimated using multiple length frequencies and penalized maximum likelihood, under the assumption that using more than one length-frequency sample reduces the effects of the equilibrium conditions assumed in the model.
 This work provides guidelines that should be considered when using length-based pseudo-cohort models for data-poor fisheries.

-The model is a package for R and can be download as
+The model is a package for R and can be installed as

 1. If devtools package is already installed